nrgetik/slack_status_updater/README.md

 Once you have the token, run `slack_status.sh setup` and follow the prompts.
 This will create a configuration file for you.

-If you wish, edit the config file to add additional presets.
+If you wish, edit the configuration file to add additional presets.

 ## Usage